csci104/site/homework/hw3draft/programming/index.md

   <!-- - This directory needs its own `README.md` file briefly describing your work -->
   - `doublet.cpp`, `MinHeap.h`
   - Your `Makefile`
-+ Please follow the [`submission instructions`](https://bytes.usc.edu/cs104/homework/submission-instructions/), you do not have to do the README.md unless you have special instructions we should know to run your program.
++ Please follow the [`submission instructions`](https://bytes.usc.edu/cs104/homework/submission-instructions/), you do not have to do the README.md.
 The TLDR is to push to GitHub and submit the SHA of the commit you want graded to Curricula.
 Failure to follow these instructions without a valid excuse may result in late days being used, a 0 on the PA, or other penalties.

 ### Commit then Re-clone your Repository